These are notes from the Adobe video

 The tool you will use most often is the Horizontal Type Tool.
 In the options bar at the top, you can specify font, font size, color, and other options for the text.
 The default font size (12 pt) is very small on a large image, so in these cases, you will typically want to increase it.

 If you have multiple lines of text, you will often want to put these into separate layers for ease in future editing.
-To put the text in a separate type layer, you can hold down the shift key as you start typing, otherwise if your text is too close to the existing text, it could end up in the same layer.
+To put the text in a separate type layer, click far enough away from the existing layer and start typing; once a separate layer is created, you can always more the layers closer.
 To add another line of text on the same type layer, simply hit return on your keyboard and type the next line.

 To change the options for text in a given layer, you can just select the layer and then change the options in the options bar, without selecting the text.
 Alternatively, you can use the Text tool to select text in the document, and the corresponding text type layer is automatically selected.